Patterns and Rules

 pattern ["Add", 3, "_c"]

-into the pattern by replacing the wildcards.
+into the expression by substituting the wildcards.

 Matching an Expression to a Pattern